A yearbook page template is one of the best ways to save time (and a ton of sanity) during the yearbook layout process.

 - Simplify the design process: Templates allow you to drag and drop photos into placeholders, add copy, and… that’s it.
 No need to stress about page setup or search for a volunteer with a design background.

 - Control the overall book design: Templates give you a set structure.
-This means yearbook advisors can control the layout process without micromanaging or limiting the people who help out with design.
+This means yearbook advisers can control the layout process without micromanaging or limiting the people who help out with design.

 - Save time: Templates require less prep time and overall work.
 Plus, the learning curve is minimal—anyone with even a small amount of computer savvy can use page templates.